HamsiniRekala/engineering-interview-assignments/README.md

 - Each JSON file is named stats_{year}.json and is saved in the OUTPUT_FOLDER.

-6.The main script provided at the end calls the functions for loading the files, preprocessing the data, merging and saving the final merged files.
+6.The main script provided at the end calls the functions for loading the files, it handles empty dataframes ,if loading an empty csv files return an empty dataframe , the execution gets stopped and then preprocessing the data, merging and saving the final merged files.

 # Running the pipeline
  1. Prepare your input data .(races.csv and results.csv)